Arlene Celeste Lillestol, 91

 Arlene Celeste Lillestol, 91, of Wyndmere, North Dakota, died Saturday, May 23, 2020 at her farm home.

-A public viewing will be held at Immanuel Lutheran Church rural DeLamere on Friday, May 29, 2020 from 11 a.m.-1:30 p.m. followed by a private funeral service at 2 p.m. that will be live-streamed on the Dahlstrom Funeral Home website www.dahlstromfuneralhome.com.
-Burial will be at Homestead Cemetery near Wyndmere.
+A public viewing was held at Immanuel Lutheran Church rural DeLamere from 11 a.m.-1:30 p.m.
+Friday, May 29, 2020 followed by a private funeral service at 2 p.m. that was live-streamed on the Dahlstrom Funeral Home website www.dahlstromfuneralhome.com.
+Burial was at Homestead Cemetery near Wyndmere.

 She was born Aug.
 17, 1928 to George and Gena (Beitland) Friskop.
 She attended Wyndmere Township School #4 through the 8th grade.
 Arlene stayed home and helped on the family farm.